 Swimming Pool, Spa/Jacuzzi/Hot Tub may be optional

-Foundations and roofs are not usually covered, but check!
+Foundations are not usually covered, but check!

 I welcome your input on home warranties.
 I would like to make this page as helpful as possible for my buyers and sellers!